-Adding a Specification During Attach Process To see the definition of the requirement you can highlight its name in the upper scroll box and click the Lookup button.
-You are now looking at the Dictionary Object <Type> <Name> dialog containing the definition of the selected requirement.

-If you discover you need a new requirement, you can add it during the Attaching process.

-- 1. Enter the name of the new requirement. - 2.
-Click Lookup without having a requirement selected.
-The Add Requirement dialog opens. - 3.
-Enter the requirement name and description (and any properties that you wish). - 4.
-Click Save to store your new requirement and return to the Attach Requirements dialog. - 5.
+Looking Up a Specification To see the definition of the requirement you can highlight its name in the upper scroll box and click the Lookup button.
+You are now looking at the Dictionary Object <type> <name></name></type> dialog containing the definition of the selected requirement.
+Adding a Specification If you discover you need a new requirement, you can add it during the Attaching process.
+During Attach Process 1.
+Enter the name of the new requirement.
+FIOCESS Click Lookup without having a requirement selected.
+The Add Requirement dialog opens.
+3. Enter the requirement name and description (and any properties that you wish).
+4. Click Save to store your new requirement and return to the Attach Requirements dialog.
 Enter the first few letters of your new requirement and click Search (or simply click the Search button with no name entered to see the whole list).
 Your new requirement now appears in the upper box.